hande-qmc/hande/documentation/users_guide/manual.rst

     Default: not defined.

     If defined then Lanczos diagonalisation is disabled.
-This removes the dependency on the TRLan DSFMT_MEXP
+This removes the dependency on the TRLan DISABLE_HDF5
+    Default: not defined.

+    If defined then the QMC restart functionality is disabled and the dependency on HDF5 (which can be tricky to compile on some machines) is removed.
+Note that restart functionality is extremely useful in production simulations so this option should only be used during initial porting efforts.
+DSFMT_MEXP
     Default: 19937.